-The Hebrew for male is also remember and this is probably the most important point that should characterize males and humankind.
-He should remember where he comes from, who his Maker is and he ought to be mindful of what God has prepared for him and what his responsibilities are.
+The Hebrew for male is also remember, and this is probably the most crucial point that should characterize males and humankind.
+He should remember where he comes from, who his Maker is, and he ought to be mindful of what God has prepared for him and what his responsibilities are.

-I summarized Genesis 1 above because this is the record of what God wants to be remembered.
+I summarized Genesis 1 above because this is the record of what God wants humans to remember.
 He even set aside the seventh day to consider these things.
-True mindfulness is remembering these overall and fundamental principles that are laid out as the introduction to the story of humankind, the Bible.
+True mindfulness is remembering these overall and fundamental principles laid out as the introduction to the story of humankind in the Bible.
 Let there be light.
-Let the tohu and bohu of day 1 turn into the sanctification and holiness of day 7.
+Let the tohu and bohu of day one turn into the sanctification and holiness of day 7.
 That is the plan God is accomplishing.

 This blog post is an excerpt from chapter 2.4 of the book Origin of Humankind.

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.

 The Explanation series of seven books.
 Free to read online or purchase these valuable commentaries on Genesis 1-3 from your favorite book outlet.
 E-book and paperback formats are available.
 Use this link to see the details of each book and buy from your favorite store.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this information from The Explanation, Creation Week Reveals God’s Plan.
 Remember it